-Along with the introduction of various types of networks, such as a long-haul high speed network and a wireless mobile network, a number of TCP congestion control algorithms have been designed, implemented, and widely spread [1].
-Since the congestion control was introduced [2], a few algorithms, such as TCP Tahoe [3], TCP Reno [3], and NewReno [4], have been used commonly for some decades.
+Along with the introduction of various types of networks, such as a long-haul high speed network and a wireless mobile network, a number of TCP congestion control algorithms have been designed, implemented, and widely spread [2].
+Since the congestion control was introduced [3], a few algorithms, such as TCP Tahoe [4], TCP Reno [4], and NewReno [5], have been used commonly for some decades.
 Recently, new algorithms have been introduced and deployed.
-For example, HighSpeed TCP [5], Scalable TCP [6], BIC TCP [7], CUBIC TCP [8], and Hamilton TCP [9] are designed for high speed and long delay networks.
-TCP Westwood+ [10] is designed for lossy wireless links.
-While those algorithms are based on packet losses, TCP Vegas [11] triggers congestion control against an increase of Round-Trip Time (RTT).
-TCP Veno [12] combines loss based and delay based approaches in such a way that congestion control is triggered by packet losses but the delay determines how to grow the congestion window (cwnd).
-In 2016, Google proposed a new algorithm called TCP BBR (Bottleneck Bandwidth and Round-trip propagation time) [13] to solve problems mentioned by conventional algorithms.
+For example, HighSpeed TCP [6], Scalable TCP [7], BIC TCP [8], CUBIC TCP [9], and Hamilton TCP [10] are designed for high speed and long delay networks.
+TCP Westwood+ [11] is designed for lossy wireless links.
+While those algorithms are based on packet losses, TCP Vegas [12] triggers congestion control against an increase of Round-Trip Time (RTT).
+TCP Veno [13] combines loss based and delay based approaches in such a way that congestion control is triggered by packet losses but the delay determines how to grow the congestion window (cwnd).
+In 2016, Google proposed a new algorithm called TCP BBR (Bottleneck Bandwidth and Round-trip propagation time) [14] to solve problems mentioned by conventional algorithms.

 Since TCP traffic is a majority in the Internet traffic and the TCP congestion control algorithms characterize the behaviors of individual flows, the estimation of congestion control algorithms for TCP traffic is important for network operators.
-It can be used in various purposes such as the traffic trend estimation, the planning of Internet backbone links, and the detection of malicious flows violating congestion control algorithms.
+It can be used in various purposes such as the traffic trend estimation, the planning of Internet backbone networks, and the detection of malicious flows violating congestion control algorithms.

 The approaches for congestion control algorithm estimation are categorized into the passive approach and the active approach.
-The former estimates algorithms from packet traces passively collected in the middle of network by network operators.
-In the latter approach, a test system communicates with a target system with a specially designed test sequence in order to identify the algorithm used in the target system.
-Although the active approach is capable to identify various congestion control algorithms proposed so far, this approach does not fit the algorithm estimation of real TCP flows by network operators.
+The former estimates algorithms from packet traces passively collected in the middle of networks.
+In the latter approach, a test system communicates with a target system with a specially designed test sequence.
+Although the active approach is capable to identify various congestion control algorithms proposed so far, it does not fit the algorithm estimation of real TCP flows.
 On the other hand, generally speaking, the detecting capability of passive approaches is relatively low comparing with the active approach.

-Previously, we proposed a passive method that can estimate a number of congestion control algorithms [14][15].
+Previously, we proposed a passive method that can estimate a number of congestion control algorithms [15][16].
 In this proposal, we focused on the relationship between the estimated congestion window size and its increment.
 Their relationship is indicated as a graph and the congestion control algorithm is estimated based on the shape of the graph.
 Our proposal succeeded to identify eight congestion control algorithms implemented in the Linux operating system, including recently introduced ones.